Human Rights Advocate to Speak on 'Challenge of Leadership' at Ithaca College

 Omara-Otunnu has been invited by the United Nations Security Council to discuss approaches to international security through regional organizations.
 In 1984 he was part of a UNESCO delegation to Beijing for a conference aimed at identifying ways to eliminate racism and its impact worldwide.
 In 1995 he was one of five international scholars selected to work on a project with the International Peace Institute in Oslo on the issue of armed conflict and democratization in Africa.

 Among other publications, Omara-Otunnu is the author of “Politics and the Military in Uganda, 1895-1985” and editor of “Human Rights: Voices of the World’s Young Activists.”
 He holds memberships in a number of organizations, including the African Studies Association, Oxford Law Society and Desmond Tutu Educational Trust.

 His visit is sponsored by the Ithaca College Honors Program.

-Originally published in Media Relations: Human Rights Advocate to Speak on 'Challenge of Leadership' at Ithaca College.
+Originally published in IC News: Human Rights Advocate to Speak on 'Challenge of Leadership' at Ithaca College.